-San Francisco, California – September 30, 2020.
-Safe Harbor CPAs, a team of accountants in San Francisco, California, is proud to announce a new post on finding the best CPA in San Francisco for high income, business, and international tax needs.
+San Francisco, California – March 1, 2021.
+Safe Harbor CPAs, a team of best-in-class accountants in San Francisco, California, is proud to announce new content on the paradoxes of the search for the ‘best’ cpa, ‘best’ accountant, and indeed ‘best’ tax service in San Francisco.

-San Francisco Tax Preparation / CPA: Proposed Regulations Address Small Business Simplified Accounting Rules
+San Francisco Tax Preparation / CPA: Final Regulations Released on Small Business Simplified Accounting Rules

 The IRS has released final regulations addressing the post-2017 simplified accounting rules for small businesses.
 The final regulations adopt and modify proposed regulations released in August 2020.
 Implementation of the Rules The Tax Cuts and Jobs Act ( P.L.
 115-97) put in place a single $25 million gross receipts test for determining whether certain taxpayers […]

 The IRS has provided a safe harbor allowing a trade or business that manages or operates a qualified residential living facility to be treated as a “real property trade or business” solely for purposes of qualifying to make the Code Sec.
 163(j)(7)(B) election.
 This guidance formalizes the proposed safe harbor issued in Notice 2020-59, I.R.B. […]

 The IRS has released final regulations that address the changes made to Code Sec.
 162(f) by the Tax Cuts and Jobs Act (TCJA) ( P.L.
 115-97), concerning the deduction of certain fines, penalties, and other amounts.
 The final regulations also provide guidance relating to the information reporting requirements for fines and penalties under Code Sec. […]